elevator4096/TicTacToe/README.md

 # TicTacToe
-Implementation of a TicTacToe KI
+Implementation of a TicTacToe game

 My first "game" a nearly unbeatable TicTacToe written back when I was a child and had no clue of alpha beta pruning and just manually searched